 For connectors like SharePoint that are not blockable, the Block action will be grayed out and a warning will appear.

 Review and change the default group setting for new connectors, if you need to.
-We recommend keeping the default setting as Non-Business to map any new connectors added to Power Platform by default.
+We recommend keeping the default setting as Non-Business to map any new connectors added to Microsoft Power Platform by default.
 Non-Business connectors can be manually assigned to Business or Blocked later by editing the DLP policy, after you've had a chance to review and assign them.
 If the new connector setting is Blocked, any new connectors that are blockable will be mapped to Blocked, as expected.
 However, any new connectors that are unblockable will be mapped to Non-Business because by design they can't be blocked.